Part V, second instalment:

 - Speech – Will always be turning towards the desired object.
 Researching, prodding for clues and leads.
 Networking – sniffing out who else wants it too.
 Could you be an enabler?
 Ally?
 Rival?
 Or irrelevant.
 I may start to sort people into these kinds of categories – who is worth talking to and who isn’t.
 Who I should be polite to, or should assert dominance over, should try to impress, or should warn off from getting in my way, with a little snarl.

 - Action – This isn’t just, “I’ll grab it if I get the chance.”
 It is more a matter of how I evaluate and choose the actions I will, and will not, take.
 Now, a “good” action is one that seems to proceed towards the object, while a “bad” action is one that moves away from it.
-These criteria will start to replace any other mechanism – anything more innocent or spontaneous, or based on a moral compass.
-I’ll start getting lazy or reluctant about other actions that don’t seem to fit in anywhere on that scale – I should save my strength.
+These criteria will start to replace any other mechanism – anything more innocent or spontaneous, or based on some kind of moral compass.
+I’ll start getting lazy or reluctant about other actions that don’t seem to fit in anywhere on that scale – I should save my strength for what matters.

 - Livelihood – You might wonder why this needs its own category, as distinct from action.
 Well, a number of reasons, but a good one to start with is that: we’re awfully good at compartmentalising this and saying “it’s my job dude, it’s not who I am”, and then giving ourselves an ethical free-pass for choices made within that context.
 Another is that: everything else we do is ethically/kammically framed by how we sustained ourselves while we were doing it.